vm6502q/qrack.net/api/README.md

 ##### `measure_shots(quid sid, std::vector<bitLenInt> q, unsigned s) -> std::vector<bitCapInt>`

-**Returns** an array of bit strings resulted from repeatedly measuring a set of qubits for a specified number of shots in the Z-basis, without collapsing the simulator state.
+**Returns** an array of bit strings resulting from repeatedly measuring a set of qubits for a specified number of shots in the Z-basis, without collapsing the simulator state.

 - `sid`: Simulator instance ID.
 - `q`: Vector of qubit identifiers.